ENCODE-DCC/caper/README.md

 ## MySQL server

 We provide [shell scripts](mysql/) to run a MySQL server in a container with docker/singularity.
 Once you have a running MySQL server, define MySQL-related parameters in Caper to make Cromwell server connect to it.
 One of the advantages of using MySQL server is to use Cromwell's [call-caching](https://cromwell.readthedocs.io/en/develop/Configuring/#call-caching) to re-use outputs from previous successful tasks.
-You can simply re-run failed workflows with the same command line you used to start them.
+You can simply restart failed workflows with the same command line you used to start them.

- You can take advan

 1) docker